ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 **Coordinating state.**
 The state of the input-validation protocol is maintained by the leader; except for aggregation of the input shares, the other aggregators are completely stateless.
-This is accomplished by making the following changes to the core protocol.
+In order to achieve this:

 1. The client sends all of its shares to the leader.
 To maintain privacy, the client encrypts each (input, proof) share under the public key of the share's